-In order to render superior palliative care, physicians require an extraordinary range of skills along with both breadth and depth of knowledge.
-The NYU Winthrop Hospital Fellowship Program in Hospice and Palliative Medicine is designed to train physicians using a model that emphasizes critical thinking, active learning methods, and interdisciplinary skill building.
+The NYU Winthrop Hospice and Palliative Medicine (HPM) Fellowship, led by Director Jeffrey Berger MD, FACP, is a one-year program that promotes excellence in HPM medicine.
+The program is designed to train physicians using a model that emphasizes critical thinking, active learning methods, and interdisciplinary skill building.
 The Fellowship is based on the tenet that complex moral and ethical challenges are common in palliative care, and the ability to manage these issues is essential to providing the highest level of care.

-NYU Winthrop's fellows will graduate with the same high levels of clinical expertise required to manage patient-controlled analgesia (PCA) and to titrate methadone, as they will have in working within complex family dynamics and in managing the ethical complexities of palliative sedation.
+You will graduate with the same high levels of clinical expertise required to manage patient-controlled analgesia (PCA) and to titrate methadone, as you will have in working within complex family dynamics and in managing the ethical complexities of palliative sedation.
 We will teach you both medicine and doctoring.

 - Highly integrated Interdisciplinary Team (IDT)

-- Participation on the Institutional Bioethics Committee and Clinical Ethics Case Consultation Service
+- Participation on the Institutional Bioethics Committee, Clinical Ethics Case Consultation Service and Pain Committee.

-- State-of-the-Art Simulation Center for building Critical Communication Skills
+- State-of-the-Art Simulation Center for building clinical and communication skills.